-Suffering an electrical injury may be traumatizing and overwhelming.
-Along with the physical trauma, the ensuing medical bills and inability to work may leave a person feeling hopeless and unsure of how to proceed.
+An experienced electrocution lawyer can get you compensation for your electrical injuries.
+Suffering an electrocution injury is traumatizing and overwhelming.
+Along with the physical pain, the ensuing medical bills and inability to work may leave you feeling hopeless and unsure of how to proceed.

-Electrical injuries are actually a spectrum of injuries—ranging from mild electrical shock caused by a low-voltage household current to a devastating injury from a high-tension electrical wire.
-No matter the circumstances, an injury attorney at Buckfire & Buckfire, P.C. could help.
+Electrical injuries are a spectrum of injuries—ranging from mild electrical shock caused by a low-voltage household current to a devastating electrocution injury from a high-tension electrical wire.
+No matter the circumstances, an injury attorney at Buckfire & Buckfire, P.C. will help.

-What are the Most Common Causes of Injuries?
+What are the Most Common Causes of Electrocution Injuries?

 Electrocution injuries can occur anywhere there are electrical outlets or power lines.
 The most common causes of these accidents are: